Amar-Gill/passive-frame/passive-frame-client/README.md

 14) Automate billing...LOL eff.......spreadsheet....
 15) Test performance analytics!!!! windows, clips, envelope, leaking, results, potatoes, potatoes =D tomatoes.
 Requires logging of test results.
 Automated forms for clips, windows, curtain wall, waterproofing, and the like ya know eh?
 17) add reportitem info to submenu of reportitemspage
 18) HOW TO ISSUE: send an email with link to webview (HTML) of a report.
-User can choose to download PDF from link ;)
+User can choose to download PDF from link =]
 20) add project and report context
 21) fix url page loading of edit project page
+22) edit project page. bug when changing name but not proj number
+23) bug when trying to update project. server side error.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).